Aviv-Ash/Android-Ui-app/README.md

-this repository contains an app that describes my favorite movie and lets you "purchase" tickets to one of a few screenings. (video below) the app has 2 languages, build as a single activity, and is destined to have:
+this repository contains an app that was written in Kotlin and describes my favorite movie and lets you "purchase" tickets to one of a few screenings. (video below) the app has 2 languages, build as a single activity, and is destined to have:
 • At least 3 different types of widgets.
 • At least one dialog.